1099 Tax Calculator: Self-Employment, Federal & Quarterly Estimated Tax (2026)

 How much tax do 1099 gig workers pay?

 1099 gig workers pay self-employment tax (15.3% on 92.35% of net earnings) plus federal income tax based on their bracket.
-Most full-time gig workers with $40,000-$60,000 in net income pay an effective tax rate of 25-30% before deductions.
-The $0.725/mile IRS mileage deduction typically reduces this significantly.
+Most full-time gig workers with $40,000-$60,000 in net income pay an effective tax rate of 13-17% AFTER the mileage deduction at $0.725/mile (2026 rate).
+Without tracking mileage, the effective rate is 25-30%.

 What is self-employment tax and how is it calculated?